Care Package Ideas for Holiday Deployments

 • Magazines

-• Drink powders – dry powdered Gatorade or water flavor packets
+• Dry powdered drink mixes or water flavor packets

-It can be tempting to get carried away and give our service members every convenience in their care packages.
-But due to command rules, shipping hazards, and heat considerations, there are certain items that you should never send in a care package.
-These are just a few of those items you need to skip:
+It can be tempting to get carried away and give service members every convenience in their care packages.
+But due to command rules, shipping hazards, and heat considerations, there are certain items you should never send, including:

-• Nothing breakable (no snow globes, etc.) if you do send small glass containers of cologne or perfume, for example, make sure to bubble wrap the item and secure it inside of other soft items like socks or a t-shirt.
+If you send small glass containers of cologne or perfume, for example, make sure to bubble wrap the item and secure it inside of other soft items like socks or a t-shirt.

-If you’re lucky enough to have your service member home for the holidays this year, think about adopting a soldier to send a care package to through the Soldier’s Angels program.
-There are plenty of service members who have no one back home, who would be thrilled to receive some kindness from strangers while they are out on deployment.
+There are plenty of service members who have no one back home who would be thrilled to receive some kindness from strangers while they are deployed.

-If you do plan to craft a holiday care package this year, you will need to have it shipped out as soon as possible so that it has time to reach them before they ring in the New Year.
+If you are planning to send a care package this year, be sure to review shipping deadlines so that it has time to reach your loved one before the holidays.

 About Post Author